Sorry, you need to enable JavaScript to visit this website.

 Long Term Care Long Term Care

-MAGI Medicaid, (e.g., parents and caretaker relatives, children to age 21, pregnant women.
-DC Health Link
+MAGI Medicaid, e.g. (parents and caretaker relatives, children to age 21, and pregnant women) Combined Application

-I have applied for Medicaid/Food Stamps/TANF benefits but I have not heard anything about the status of my application
+I have applied for Medicaid/SNAP/TANF benefits but I have not heard anything about the status of my application

-(or when I/visited ESA, I was told that there is no record of my application) what should I do?
+(or when I/visited DHS/ESA, I was told that there is no record of my application) what should I do?

 After submitting an application, consumers will receive a decision about Medical Assistance within 45 days (or 90 days if DHS must determine if the consumer is disabled).
 If the consumer needs to provide additional information, they will receive a 10 and 30-day reminder to submit the needed information.

-A consumer’s application for Food Stamps can be processed separately from the request for other benefits.
-Consumers can receive Expedited Food Stamps within seven (7) days if they are eligible.
+A consumer’s application for SNAP can be processed separately from the request for other benefits.
+Consumers can receive Expedited SNAP within seven (7) days if they are eligible.
 If approved for Expedited, the consumer will receive an initial notice that identifies any pending information needed for ongoing benefits.
-Consumers will receive a final decision about their Food Stamp eligibility within 30 days.
+Consumers will receive a final decision about their SNAP eligibility within 30 days.

 If a consumer is advised that his/her application cannot be located, he/she should ask to speak to the Front Desk supervisor.
 If a consumer believes his/her application was denied by DHS improperly, then they can request a Fair Hearing.
 Call (202) 698-4650 to find out more.